Paris Olympics: What's behind boxing controversy? – DW – 08/05/2024

 In the short term, both boxers will continue in their respective categories in the competition.
 "You cannot just come out and disqualify somebody and establish the rules afterwards," Christian Klaue, another IOC spokesperson, added on Friday.

-In the longer term, the IOC may revisit its overall policy on gender eligibility, although Harper acknowledges that "there is no singular solution that is going to make everyone happy."
+In the longer term, the IOC may revisit its overall policy on gender eligibility, although Harper acknowledged that "there is no singular solution that is going to make everyone happy."

 Meanwhile, critics of Kelif's and Lin's participation in the female category have called for boxers to be sex tested, a practice that was stopped at the Olympics before the Sydney Games in 2000.

-Minky Worden of Human Rights Watch backs the IOC on this matter.
-"So-called 'sex tests' of women athletes and Olympians are unscientific, degrading, discredited, abusive, and never happen to men," she said.
+Minky Worden of Human Rights Watch has backed the IOC on this matter.
+"So-called 'sex tests' of women athletes and Olympians are unscientific, degrading, discredited, abusive and never happen to men," she said.

 Edited by: Kalika Mehta